 What is the best eSIM for traveling to Canada?

-The one that uses the three major networks (Bell, Rogers, and Telus), has enough data for your route, and a reasonable price per GB.
+The one that uses the three major networks (Bell, Rogers, and Telus), has enough data for your itinerary, and a reasonable price per GB.
 For one to two weeks, a 5-10 GB plan with Spanish support is more than enough.
-If you're traveling by road, prioritize coverage over price.
+If you're driving long distances, prioritize coverage over price.

-Does the eSIM work in the Rockies and national parks?
+Does eSIM work in the Rockies and national parks?

 In tourist centers and towns, 4G or 5G coverage is usually available.
-The problem is the long stretches of road between parks, where there is sometimes no antenna from any operator.
-Download offline maps before you go as a safety net.
+The problem is long stretches of road between parks, where sometimes there's no antenna from any operator.
+Download offline maps before you leave as a safety net.

 How many GB do I need for two weeks in Canada?

 For normal use, between 5 and 10 GB.
-If you do a lot of navigation on the road, tether to your laptop, or watch a lot of video, aim for 20 GB or get a rechargeable plan.
+If you do a lot of road navigation, tether to your laptop, or watch a lot of video, aim for 20 GB or get a top-up plan.
 You can always add more data without reinstalling the eSIM.

-Are there eSIMs that cover Canada and the United States at the same time?
+Are there eSIMs that cover Canada and the United States simultaneously?

-Yes, there are North American regional plans that cover both countries with a single profile and a single balance.
-They are ideal if your itinerary crosses the border, because you don't have to change eSIMs or do anything when going from one country to another.
+Yes, there are regional North America plans that cover both countries with a single profile and a single balance.
+They are ideal if your itinerary crosses the border, as you don't have to switch eSIMs or do anything when moving from one country to the other.

 Can I still use my Spanish number with the eSIM?

 Yes.
-The data eSIM coexists with your home SIM, so you still receive calls and SMS on your Spanish number while browsing with the Canadian eSIM's data.
-However, receiving calls while roaming on your home line may incur costs.
+The data eSIM coexists with your home SIM, so you continue to receive calls and SMS on your Spanish number while browsing with the Canadian eSIM's data.
+However, receiving calls in roaming on your home line may incur costs.

 When should I activate the eSIM, before or upon arrival?

-Install it in Spain with Wi-Fi, but if your plan counts days from first use, activate it upon arrival in Canada to make the most of all your days.
-If the plan is activated on a fixed date, follow the provider's instructions to avoid losing days.
+Install it in Spain with Wi-Fi, but if your plan counts days from first use, activate it upon arrival in Canada to make the most of all days.
+If the plan activates on a fixed date, follow the provider's instructions to avoid losing days.

 Conclusion

-The best eSIM for Canada is one that adapts to your route: coverage over major networks if you drive a lot, gigabytes appropriate for your days, and support that responds in your language when you're seven hours away.
+The best eSIM for Canada is one that adapts to your itinerary: coverage on major networks if you drive a lot, data appropriate for your days, and support that responds in your language when you're seven hours away.
 With that, traveling connected in Canada stops being a headache.
 Compare coverage, data, and price per GB before deciding, and you'll get it right.
 Ready for your trip?
-Take a look at PuraSim's eSIM for Canada and leave home with your internet sorted.
+Check out PuraSim's eSIM for Canada and leave home with your internet already sorted.